BeeGroup-cimne/ENMA/enma_code/installing-no-ambari.md

 5. create a `hosts_file` file with all cluster hosts in the admin node:
     ```
-    <private ip> <hostname>
+    <private fast ip> <private hostname>
-    <private ip> <hostname>
+    <private fast ip> <private hostname>
     ```
-    *Include all nodes in the file (master and workers and edges, first node must be the admin node)*
+    *Include all nodes in the file (the administrator node must be the first one)*

 6. copy the [enma_setup directpry](enma_code/enma_setup) to the admin node
-*****
-untar in some /folder like hadoop_stack chmod -R 0775 /hadoop_stack/hadoop-3.3.0/logs chmod 6050 /hadoop_stack/hadoop-3.3.0/bin/container-executor
-chmod 6050 /hadoop_stack/hadoop-3.3.0/etc/hadoop/container-executor.cfg
-chown root:hadoop /hadoop_stack/hadoop-3.3.0/etc/hadoop/container-executor.cfg

-create users in hadoop (create user in all nodes, add groups and hdfs dfsadmin -refreshUserToGroupsMappings)
+7- run the setup utility that will prepare each node for hadoop

+    on all nodes:
+    - install the necessari packages
+    - set hostnames and hosts
+    - set the limits in files and processes
+    - configure docker to be executed as non root and start on startup. on admin node:
+    - set the VPN server
+    - create all vpn clients for each node
+    - send the certificate to each node on all nodes:
+    - connect to the vpn
+    - configure the firewall to block all connections but port 22 in external ip

+8- install hadoop
+    - download tar.gz and unpack
+    - configure service
+    - send it to all nodes
+    - set up easy start
+9- install hbase
+    - download tar.gz and unpack
+    - configure service
+    - send it to all nodes
+    - set up easy start
-apt install maven
+10- install hive
-wget https://www-eu.apache.org/dist/ambari/ambari-2.7.5/apache-ambari-2.7.5-src.tar.gz (use the suggested mirror from above) tar xfvz apache-ambari-2.7.5-src.tar.gz cd apache-ambari-2.7.5-src mvn versions:set -DnewVersion=2.7.5.0.0

-pushd ambari-metrics
-mvn versions:set -DnewVersion=2.7.5.0.0
-popd

-7. run the set_nodes.sh script
+    - download tar.gz and unpack
+    - configure service
+    - send it to all nodes
+    - set up easy start

+    - download mysql-connector-java.jar.
         ```bash
-    . enma_setup/set_nodes.sh hosts_file
-    ```
-    This script has the utility to set-up all the hosts through ssh
-    1. backup the /etc/hosts file in /opt/hosts_utils.
-    2. adds all the hosts of the file passed as parameter into /etc/hosts
-    3. sets the hostname of the nodes
-    4. install the required packages

-8. on admin node, install and start the ambari server and connect to <ip>:8080 to configure.
-    ```bash
-    apt install -y ambari-server
-    ambari-server setup
-    ambari-server start
-    ```
-    *During installation take into account:*

-    1. download mysql-connector-java.jar.
-        ```bash
         wget url
         dpkg -i path_to_deb_file
         ```
-    2. set-up ambari to get it. path usually in /usr/share/java/mysql.connector.jar (pkg name)
-    3. install mysql server for the required components
-    4. create mysql databases and users required for each component.
-    4. change the DNS port to 530 in yarn

 9. Set hadoop-streaming.jar to a folder that can be found by mrjob.
    ```bash
    cp /usr/hdp/<version>/hadoop-mapreduce/hadoop-streaming.jar /home/hadoop/contrib/hadoop-streaming.jar